geoelectric/makenv/README.md

 This script automates copying nvALT to a renamed bundle and changes the various things in Info.plist that must be changed to keep the two bundles from colliding with each other.

 You can re-run it from Terminal command line (or Spotlight, after `chmod +x`'ing it) whenever nvALT is updated.
-Preferences will be preserved.
+The copy's preferences will be preserved when the bundle is recreated in this fashion.

 ## Usage